 Penalties, Fines and Points

 The courts can endorse the driver’s licence with penalty points, issue fines, send offenders to prison, or opt for a mix of penalties.
 In some cases, the magistrates must impose a particular penalty – for example, in speeding cases, they must endorse the licence.

-If magistrates endorse your licence, they give you penalty points.
+Penalties, Fines and Points – If magistrates endorse your licence, they give you penalty points.
 Magistrates have no choice but to endorse your licence as a minimum penalty if you’re found guilty of speeding and can add between 3 and 6 points to your licence, depending on the seriousness of the offence.

 Most offences are removed from your licence after four years if you send it back to be exchanged for some reason – perhaps a change of address.

 Some offences have fixed penalties, such as an on-the-spot fine or a fixed-penalty notice telling you that you can pay a certain fine and/or have a certain number of points added to your licence.

 You may, though, be in the position where accepting a fixed penalty will add points to your licence and may lead to you losing it for a period of time, (in which case you may want to plead your case in court).
-Get legal advice and speak to the CAB.

 Fines and prison sentences

 If you receive a summons to appear in front of magistrates, they may decide on fines and prison sentences as penalties for more serious offences.